Quantization on filtered manifolds: Pseudodifferential calculus on

 \begin{remark} \begin{enumerate} \item The definition seems to require a Plancherel measure to have been fixed on $\Gh$.
 However, the choice of a Plancherel measure is in one-to-one correspondence with the choice of a Haar measure, and two choices would differ by a constant.
 Hence, if a symbol is invertible for the high frequency of a Rockland operator for one Plancherel measure, it is so for any. \item Another way of formulating the condition in \eqref{eqdef_symbinvG} is the fact that the operator

 is invertible with a bounded inverse whose $\cH_\pi$-operator norm is $\leq C_\gamma^{-1}$.
 In other words, with the notation in~\eqref{def:norm_introduction}

 \item As explained in \cite[Section 4.6]{fischerMikkelsen}, Definition \ref{def_symbinvG} is the same notion but for invariant symbols as \cite[Definition 5.8.1]{R+F_monograph}, that was called ellipticity there.
 However, we prefer to use the vocabulary regarding ellipticity for polyhomogeneous symbols, as is customary in the traditional case of a trivially filtered manifold.
 In any case, the properties explained in \cite[Section 8.1]{R+F_monograph} hold.
 For instance, in Definition \ref{def_symbinvG}, it suffices to prove the estimate for a sequence of $\gamma=\gamma_\ell$, $\ell\in \bZ$, with $\lim_{\ell\to \pm \infty} \gamma_\ell =\pm \infty$.
-From the examples given in \cite[Section 5.8]{R+F_monograph}, if $\widehat \cR$ is a positive Rockland symbol of homogeneous degree $\nu$, then $\widehat\cR\in S^\nu(\Gh)$ and $(\id+\widehat\cR)^{m/\nu}\in S^m(\Gh)$, are operators with invertible symbols for the high frequencies of $\widehat \cR$. \end{enumerate} \end{remark}
+From the examples given in \cite[Section 5.8]{R+F_monograph}, if $\widehat \cR$ is a positive Rockland symbol of homogeneous degree $\nu$, then $\widehat\cR\in S^\nu(\Gh)$ and $(\id+\widehat\cR)^{m/\nu}\in S^m(\Gh)$, are operators with invertible symbols for the high frequencies of $\widehat \cR$. \item Finally, let us point out that the invertibility we discuss here could be improved by localisation along `directions' of the set $\widehat GM$.
+Following~\cite{FF0}, these directions are defined via the equivalence relation given by the dilations: for $x\in M$, $\pi_1,\pi_2\in G_xM$, $\pi_1\sim\pi_2$ if and only if there exists $r>0$ such that for all $w\in G_xM$ we have $\pi_1(\delta_r w)=\pi_2(w)$.
+Refined microlocalisations in conical neighbourhoods of the phase space $\widehat GM$ could be pursued with these ideas in mind, at least on concrete examples. \end{enumerate} \end{remark}

 We can now define the invertibility of a symbol on a filtered manifold.

 \begin{definition} A symbol $\sigma\in S^m (\Gh M)$ is \emph{invertible for the high frequencies of a positive Rockland symbol $\widehat \cR$ }(see Definition~\ref{def:Rockland}) when at every $x\in M$, the symbol $\sigma(x)\in S^m(\Gh_x M)$ is invertible for frequencies higher than $\Lambda_x\in \bR$ of the Rockland symbol $\widehat \cR_x$, with both $\Lambda_x$ and the constant $C_\gamma$ in \eqref{eqdef_symbinvG} depending locally uniformly in $x\in M$ (for one and then any smooth Haar system $\mu=\{\mu_x\}_{x\in M}$). \end{definition}